matplotlib/matplotlib/doc/devel/user-cheatsheets/matplotlib-for-excel-users.rst

 Now we can use the different functions provided by numpy and pyplot by calling np and plt respectively.

-For the following plots we will use the following data stored in an array as upposed to the cells in an Excel sheet.
+For the following plots we will use the following data stored in an array as opposed to the cells in an Excel sheet.

 ::